Precision Limits in Quantum Metrology with Open Quantum Systems: Realistic bounds on the precision

-The dynamics under non-phase covariant, non transversal noise are a mostly unexplored category so far when regarded in the context of frequency estimation.
+The dynamics under non-phase-covariant, non-transversal noise are a mostly unexplored category so far when regarded in the context of frequency estimation.
 It is not too long, that these types of dynamics became important, as the secular approximation performed in the master equation has been a rather standard procedure.
-Recent technological advances however presented methods to access timescales of the system's dynamics where the contribution of the non secular terms is not averaged out.
+Recent technological advances however presented methods to access timescales of the system's dynamics where the contribution of the non-secular terms is not averaged out.

-Since an NPC generator does not possess a specific form [conversely they are defined by not being PC, i.e. of the form in Eq.~\eqref{eq:PC_ME}], it is involved to derive analytic results for the QCRB.
-Indeed, so far only a numerical evidence has been presented, namely bounding the dynamics induced by Eq.~\eqref{eq:masterEquationohmht} in terms of the inequality \eqref{eq:upperBoundcQFI}.
-It was found that, the ultimate scaling for any $\frac{\pi}{2} \geq \Cang > 0$ may also be given by the Zeno limit iff the decay rate $\gamma(t)$ is time dependent \cite{Haase2017}, i.e.
+Since an NPC generator does not possess a specific form [conversely they are defined by not being PC, i.e., not of the form in Eq.~\eqref{eq:PC_ME}], it is involved to derive analytic results for the QCRB.
+Indeed, so far only numerical evidence has been presented, namely bounding the dynamics induced by Eq.~\eqref{eq:masterEquationohmht} in terms of the inequality \eqref{eq:upperBoundcQFI}.
+It was found that, the ultimate scaling for any $\frac{\pi}{2} \geq \Cang > 0$ may also be given by the Zeno limit iff the decay rate $\gamma(t)$ is time dependent \cite{Haase2017}, i.e.,